 You’ll be pleased to know cleaning your microwave is quick and easy, even if you don’t have extensive cleaning products to hand.
-If you’ve never been very good at remembering to cover food before you cook it, this step-by-step guide will leave your machine looking as good as new.
+If you’ve never been very good at remembering to cover food before you cook it, this step-by-step guide will leave your microwave looking as good as new.

 Here’s how to remove those exploded baked beans from the ceiling, loosen gunk and dissolve any food residue, leaving your microwave sparkling and completely odour free.